EmDuck/Gaming-PC-Building-Guide/BUILDING.md

   - Magnetic tip and/or electrical screwdrivers are more convenient than standard screwdrivers, but it doesn't really matter.

 - 1x **[Desk](https://youtu.be/2lmfF0k2UcU?t=24)** ([Verge reference haha](https://youtu.be/M-2Scfj4FZk?t=67))
   - Seriously, though.
 Don't build a PC on the floor or on carpet.
-Screws get lost all over the floor and carpet, and it hurts your ass and back.
+Screws get lost all over the floor and carpet, and just sitting down for hours building hurts your ass and back.

 - 1x Screw Tray (Optional)
   - You can use a dinner plate to hold your screws, it really doesn't matter.
 Just find something to organize your screws with.